trixie010/paid-repo-scanner/README.md

 Sends Telegram alerts for two things, both run by GitHub Actions:

-1. **Watchlist** (every ~10 minutes): new open issues in repos you choose (default: tscircuit).
+1. **Watchlist** (every ~10 minutes): new open issues in repos you choose.
 Issues that are already taken are hidden, so an alert means there is still something you can grab.
 2. **Discovery** (weekly, Mondays): issues and repo files elsewhere on GitHub that suggest paid work, ranked by how direct the evidence is.